hasura/graphql-engine/docs/graphql/manual/deployment/allow-list.rst

   :depth: 1
   :local:

 **Allow-list** is a list of safe queries (*GraphQL queries, mutations or subscriptions*) that is stored by GraphQL engine in its metadata.
 When enabled, it can be used to restrict GraphQL engine so that it executes **only** those queries that are present in the list.
-You can also modify the allow-list without enabling validations based on it.
+You can also modify the allow-list without actually enabling it on your instance.

 Adding or removing a query in allow-list
 ----------------------------------------